devConvert/candidate/README.md

 1. Make sure you can sFTP into your virtual machine using FileZilla or any other FTP program you choose to use.
 	Make sure that when you navigate to {YOUR VM IP}/ping you get a PONG response.
-	If something is not working please consult us immediately.
+	If something is not working please consult your interviewers immediately.
 	(If you're using FileZilla set the host to your VM IP and set the port to 22)

 2. Make sure to read: https://github.com/giladbbn2/phpws#how-to-use-phpws-as-a-platform-for-other-projects